 He kept all of this a secret from the rest of the staff.

-Zellico restricted access to documents.
+Zelliko restricted access to documents.

 He divided the staff into separate teams.

-He siloed them from each other, and he closely supervised Team Three.
+He siloed them from each other.

 That was the group that dealt with classified information from the White House and the CIA.

-Most damning of all, phone logs kept by Zellicoe's assistant show that he was regularly taking calls from both Condoleezza Rice and Karl Rove, George W. Bush's top political advisor in the White House.
+Most damning of all, phone logs kept by Zelico's assistant show that he was regularly taking calls from both Condoleezza Rice and Karl Rove, George W. Bush's top political advisor in the White House.

 But that is untrue.

-From the outset, the Commission started to advance the interests of Bush's neocon foreign policy agenda.
+From the outset, the commission started to advance the interests of Bush's neocon foreign policy agenda.

 In the end, those sentences were removed after staffers alerted the commissioners.

-The first outside expert to testify to the Commission was the Hoover Institute's Abraham Sofar.
+The first outside expert to testify to the commission was the Hoover Institute's Abraham Sofar.

 Keep in mind, this was a hearing on 9-11, which had nothing to do with Saddam Hussein or Iraq.

-So far, he spent most of his time at the public hearing talking about the need for preemptive invasions.
+Sofar spent most of his time at the public hearing talking about the need for preemptive invasions.

 unidentified